 Putting it all together

 In addition to improving physical fitness in the new year, many people also include financial fitness in their list of goals and resolutions.
 Specific areas of focus often address topics such as: saving money; budgeting; reducing credit card or other debt; improving credit scores; and learning to (or starting to) invest.
-Other topics can include talking more about personal finance with partners or aging parents; taking steps to increase income (such as learning new career-related skills or starting a side hustle); or generally trying to improve your own financial acumen by reading more, listening to podcasts, attending webinars, etc. Whatever your goals and resolutions for the new year, consider incorporating some of the above suggestions to help set yourself up for success in 2022.
+Other topics can include talking more about personal finance with partners or aging parents; taking steps to increase income (such as learning new career-related skills or starting a side hustle); or generally trying to improve your own financial acumen by reading more, listening to podcasts, attending webinars, etc. Whatever your goals and resolutions for the new year, consider incorporating some of the above suggestions to help set yourself up for success.
 If your goal is worthwhile, don’t give up!